Solana engineers have now successfully restored service across the network of node runners after almost a whole day of the outage.

 Validators of the Solana blockchain are now back online as of early Wednesday following a nonstop race by the firm’s engineers to fix the situation and restore service.

-For close to 20 hours, the high-speed blockchain was down and finally, now, the team of engineers, at about 1:30 am Eastern time, have succeeded in putting in a network patch that eventually held across the entire network of validators.
+For close to 20 hours, the high-speed blockchain was down.
+Finally, now, the team of engineers, at about 1:30 am Eastern time, succeeded in putting in a network patch that eventually held across the entire network of validators.

 There remains still some unfinished business though if to go by what the official Twitter account of the Solana Foundation says.
 According to their post, the service still remained a bit spotty right after the patch, meaning the network might not be 100% back just yet.
 However, according to the post, The Solana validator community has successfully restarted its Mainnet Beta after completing its upgrade to 1.6.25.
 The Geneva-based company believes that Dapps, block explorers, and supporting systems will recover in the course of the next several hours, meaning that full functionality might not be achieved until some days.

-The effect of Solana’s announcement has been immediately noticeable though.
+The effect of Solana’s announcement has been immediately noticeable, though.
 Considering the fact that SOL has already jumped over 3%, reclaiming some of its lost ground since yesterday’s low.
-Recall, SOL had been down by 13% on Tuesday.
+Recall, that SOL had been down by 13% on Tuesday.

 Solana is an open-source project implementing a new, high-performance, permissionless blockchain.
-The Solana Foundation is based in Geneva, Switzerland, and maintains the open-source project.
+The Solana Foundation is based in Geneva, Switzerland, and maintains an open-source project.